Zhenboro/borocito-components/README.md

 They're not perfect, but they're not disappointing either.
 Well, it really depends on how they're made.
 I invite you to contribute to the development of these, if there is something, an error, bug, an idea, etc, contribute, I will greatly appreciate it, and those of us who use these complements too.

 ### Using it
-All plugins here, except for the 'boro-get' package manager, were created by Zhenboro.
+All plugins here were created by Zhenboro.
 Yeah, and besides the fact that I made them, they need to be installed by 'boro-get'.
 boro-get is a module within BorocitoCLI.
 It's totally inside, well implemented.
 So, initially, there should be no problem.

+### About
+BORO-GET tries to solve the following problem: Avoid over-loading the distributable executable.
+In addition, this gives freedom to create your own supplements and install them remotely.
+Total control.
+If you need a function, you can program it and implement it for yourself.
+Not only that, we also avoid the signature of the antivirus.
+Well, for example, Brokiloger is very suspicious, it is a keys recorder.
+Thus the antivirus could only block that complement, but, not the instance of Borocito.

+### Repository
+On the server, the Boro-Get folder is where everything boro-get will use.
+You can leave the files that are within boron-get as they were when you downloaded them, this will make my repository be used located in my inventible "chemic-jug" server.
+Also, if you want my server to provide you with the repository, you must modify the file 'GlobalSettingS.ini' that is in the Borocito Server-side root folder.

+I really recommend you use my repository, upload updates with improvements, etc. So you avoid having to update your repository.

+**Remember: it's just a repository.
+I can not steal the victims and either receive files either.
+It's just read-only**
-#### boro-get
+### boro-get
 This must be installed, by default it is not implemented.
 It should be installed using the command `boro-get install`, to check if it is installed or not, use `boro-get status`, if it is already installed, great!
 Now, if you want to be sure the latest version is installed, use `boro-get uninstall`, that will uninstall boro-get.
-Then you can use the `boro-get install` command to download and install the latest version available on the server indicated in the file: GlobalSettings.ini
+Then you can use the `boro-get install` command to download and install the latest version available on the server indicated in the file: GlobalSettings.ini and the file boro-get.txt thats inside boro-get.zip file (/Boro-Get/boro-get.zip)

 ```sh
 [Components]
 boro-get=http://chemic-jug.000webhostapp.com/Borocito/Boro-Get/boro-get.zip